mcpland/testing-mcp/README.md

 ### 🔄 **Session Management**

-Reliable WebSocket connections with session tracking, reconnection support, and automatic cleanup.
+**Reliable WebSocket connections** with session tracking, reconnection support, and automatic cleanup.
 Multiple tests can connect simultaneously.

 ### 🚫 **Zero CI Overhead**

-Automatically disabled in CI environments.
-The `connect()` call becomes a no-op when `TESTING_MCP` is not set, so your tests run normally in production.
+**Automatically disabled in continuous integration (CI) environments.** The `connect()` call becomes a no-op when `TESTING_MCP` is not set, so your tests run normally in production.

 ### 🤖 **AI-First Design**

-Built specifically for LLMs and MCP protocol.
-Provides structured metadata, clear tool descriptions, and predictable responses optimized for AI understanding.
+**Built specifically for AI assistants and the Model Context Protocol.** Provides structured metadata, clear tool descriptions, and predictable responses optimized for AI understanding.

-## Get Started

-### Installation
+## Installation

 Install dependencies and build the project before launching the MCP server or consuming the client helper.